 Le Mans 1955

 Mercedes Benz 300 SLR: Developed for sports car racing, the 300 SLR was based on the W196 F1 car and is technically known as the W196S.
 The engine was enlarged to 2,982 cc and the output increased from 290 bhp to 310 bhp and it also developed more torque providing strong pulling power.
-The cars at Le Mans also featured an air brake to provide additional stopping power to the big inboard drum brakes.
+The cars at Le Mans also featured a pedal operated air brake to provide additional stopping power to the big inboard drum brakes.

 Model by PAUL'S MODEL ART 1/24

 Mercedes Benz 300 SLR: Fangio and Moss drove this car at Le Mans in 1955.
 In an epic battle withe Hawthorne's Jaguar and leading the race, after the horrific crash of another 300 SLR and spectator deaths as it careened through the crowd, Mercedes with drew their remaining two cars.
+The 300 SLR's used the gearbox and modified suspension from the W196 F1 cars.
+The big ervo assisted, shaft-driven drum brakes were assisted by a huge air brake

 Model by PAUL'S MODEL ART 1/24